Skusakabe/Snakes-Game/README.md

 6/9/22: added arsenal Menu.
 Made a new WeaponButton class, allowing for automation of button.
 6/10/22: worked on minor bug fixes.
 6/11/22: made more option for pause menu and started work on tiding up the game.
+6/12/22: fixed a couple of minor bugs, added options to change snake stats on main menu.
 Shinji work log:

 5/23/22: Made a little bit of projectile and started the project.
 Got projectile to display itself and do the physics/move.